Overview: The Association & Council

 - Deputy MD/COO, serving as the MD's replacement in absence; HR and administrative team

-- Chief Financial Officer — treasury and currency-exchange team, investor relations team
+- Chief Financial Officer — treasury and currency-exchange team, member relations team

 - Head of Product — software and Libra network management team; developer community management team